-So why scrub away at your scalp, you ask?
+So, does exfoliating scalp help hair growth?
 As with the skin on your face, your scalp has its fair share of dirt and debris.
 But with your hair covering it, it’s less noticeable and something we tend to overlook.
 However, if your scalp accumulates too much dead skin and product build up, you’ll be rewarded with itching, dandruff and irritation – and last but not least, stunted hair growth.
 That’s because the debris on your scalp blocks the hair follicles and prevents strands from growing through.

 Our resident dermatologist Dr Sue Ann Chan explains further.